mjfduss/py_bridge_designer/README.md

 ### Requirements
 `pip install -r requirements.txt`
-* note: developed typing anotations requiring >= Python 3.6
+* note: developed typing annotations requiring >= Python 3.6

 ### Gym Env Wrapper
 Can be used with or without the bridge_env.py file.